codas-hep/codas-hep.github.io/content/pages/preparation.md

 software versions, as well as how to perform simple tests to verify that a laptop installation works correctly.

+## Git & Github

+* All participants should have a GitHub account.
+It's free.
+* Please create a SSH key pair and add it to your GitHub account.
+This is required in order to push local changes to a GitHub repository.
+  For this, please follow the [instructions from GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)
+  (note that you can select your operating system on the top).
+* While we try to repeat the basics, some familiarity with git is recommended.
+  A good starting point (aimed at complete beginners) is for example [this tutorial](https://swcarpentry.github.io/git-novice/).
+* If you have learned about git previously, how about taking a look at [a git cheat sheet](https://about.gitlab.com/images/press/git-cheat-sheet.pdf) to refresh your knowledge?

 ## Anaconda

 The Python and most ROOT portions of the workshop can be run in Conda, which you can obtain here: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or here: [Anaconda](https://www.anaconda.com/distribution/#download-section).
 We will provided suggested environment files, so miniconda is fine unless you already have Anaconda.
 You can always write `conda install anaconda` to install the rest of the Anaconda default package collection if you really want to.
 We will be using the `conda-forge` and `pytorch` channels.
 The ROOT sections will not work on Conda on Windows.